massacresIV/PF1EE/docs/srd/classes/core/barbarian/barbarian.md

 ## Tireless Rage (Ex)
 At 17th level, a barbarian no longer becomes fatigued at the end of her rage.

+## Mighty Rage (Ex)
+At 20th level, when a barbarian enters rage, her Strength and Constitution bonuses increase to +8, and her Will save bonus increases to +4.

 ---